telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 {{source=CodeSnippets\VB\API\Telerik\ReportViewer\Wpf\Window3.xaml}}
 {{source=CodeSnippets\VB\API\Telerik\ReportViewer\Wpf\Window3.xaml.vb}}

+### __WinUI Report Viewer__

+The [WinUI Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/winui-3-desktop-application/overview%}) can be connected to a __Telerik Reporting REST Service__ or __Telerik Report Server__ by setting its __ReportEngineConnection property__ - [How To: Construct a string to connect to Report Engine]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/how-to-construct-a-string-to-connect-to-report-engine%}).
+The configuration is practically identical to the one for the [WPF Report Viewer](#wpf-report-viewer).

 ## Set up Report Viewer controls that are integrated with Telerik Report Server

 > [Telerik Report Server](http://www.telerik.com/report-server)'s REST Service can use only its built-in Report Source Resolver, capable of handling client-side UriReportSource into a server-side UriReportSource on the server ([Report Sources]({%slug telerikreporting/designing-reports/report-sources/overview%})).
 Reports must be [serialized in TRDX files]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/serialize-report-definition-in-xml%}) or [packaged in TRDP files]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/package-report-definition%}) which can be published on Telerik Report Server - [Working with Report Server Reports]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/working-with-report-server-reports%}).
 Thus the __client-side ReportSource is limited to UriReportSource__, where the *report description string* must be in a format: __[CategoryName]/[ReportNameWithoutFileExtension]__ e.g. "Samples/Dashboard" which will request the Dashboard.trdx|trdp file that is published on Telerik Report Server under the "Samples" category.